dartmouth-cs52/git-map/README.md

 We're going to create a branch now and try out this new workflow.

 ### Create a new branch
 Start a local feature branch and do work on it.
 A branch keeps your work separate from the main (usually called *master*) branch.
-Think of this as a tree where the *master* (or in our case *gh-pages*) branch can be thought of as the trunk.
+Think of this as a tree where the *master* branch can be thought of as the main strunk.

 Here is a great visualization tool to help see what you are doing in the git tree: [git-with-d3](https://onlywei.github.io/explain-git-with-d3/#branch)